efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **Kaki** says:

 The set contains three new archetypes that will impact the meta
-- At first we got Geargia (https://imgur.com/occ38VT).
+- At first we got [Geargia](https://imgur.com/occ38VT).
 The deck seems to be similar to Fishes with {Geargianchor} and {Geargiattacker} acting like {Golden Flying Fish} for monster and backrow destruction and {Geargiarsenal} having the same effect as {Beautunaful Princess} but you can play three of it and you can use {Powerful Rebirth} with it.
 - Next we got an archetype that is still a top tier deck in the TCG.
-We get them without Frogs but Paleozoic is still a potential tier 1 deck (https://imgur.com/MoawIO9).
+We get them without Frogs but [Paleozoic](https://imgur.com/MoawIO9) is still a potential tier 1 deck.
 Paleo has so much utility with the trap monsters being unaffected by monster effects and treated as normal monsters, so there should be space for some crazy ideas in the future.
 The best Paleozoic card is {Paleozoic Canadia}.
 Flipping a monster face-down is a powerful tool but the card will also be a great tech in other decks.
 - And lastly we got the new Hero support.
-With {Vision Hero Witch Raider} we get a powerful boss monster and a tool for backrow destruction that has great synergy with the new Paleozoic trap cards (https://imgur.com/0LwqBKX).
+With {Vision Hero Witch Raider} we get a powerful boss monster and a tool for backrow destruction that has great synergy with the new [Paleozoic trap cards](https://imgur.com/0LwqBKX).
 Also the new {Masked Hero Anki} pushes their OTK potential.

 **Whybona** says: